dreoporto/xandly5/README.md

 - Used for both model training, and prediction (via the `LyricsGenerator` service)
 - `catalog_items` - stores all lyrics for a corpus (i.e., collection of works)
-- `generate_lyrics_text` - creates lyrics using the Catalog's associated tokenizer and related properties
+- `generate_lyrics_text` - creates lyrics using the Catalog's associated model, tokenizer and related properties

 ### Additional Items
-- `LyricsFormatter` - used to produce formatted lyrics that are more readable
+- `LyricsFormatter` - used to produce formatted lyrics that are more readable, including commas and line breaks
-- `saved_models` folder - models are saved/stored here in H5 format
+- `saved_models` folder - models are stored here in H5 format
 - `lyrics_files` folder - source lyrics files in TXT format

 ## `service`